RunaCapital/awesome-oss-alternatives/README.md

 ## Criteria
 Open-source company is added to the list if:
 1. Its product is strongly based on an open source repo
-2. It has a well-known a closed-sourced competitor, solving a similar business problem
+2. It has a well-known closed-sourced competitor, solving a similar business problem
 3. It is a private company, founded in the last 10 years

 Things change fast in the startup world, so don't hesitate to add new startups.
 See [Contributing](.github/CONTRIBUTING.md).